Six-party talks: Discontinuation of talks in 2009

 On April 5, 2009, North Korea proceeded with its announced satellite launch, despite international pressure not to do so.
 The pressure was due to international belief that the satellite launch was in fact a test of ICBM technology.
 The launch was a failure, and it landed in the Pacific Ocean.
 Despite the failure, U.S. President Barack Obama responded that "violations must be punished."
 South Korea urged heavier sanctions against North Korea.
-On April 13, the United Nations Security Council agreed unanimously to a Presidential Statement that condemned North Korea for the launch and stated the Council's intention to expand sanctions on North Korea.
+On April 13, the United Nations Security Council agreed unanimously to a Presidential Statement that condemned North Korea for the launch and stated the council's intention to expand sanctions on North Korea.
 The following day, North Korea, responding angrily to the UN Security Council's resolution, said that it "will never again take part in such [six party] talks and will not be bound by any agreement reached at the talks."
 North Korea expelled nuclear inspectors from the country and also informed the International Atomic Energy Agency that they would resume their nuclear weapons program.

 On May 25, 2009, North Korea detonated a nuclear device underground.
-The test was condemned by the United Nations, NATO, the other five members of the Six-party talks, and many other countries worldwide.
-On October 11, 2011, South Korea appointed a new envoy to the Six-party talks; Lim Sung-Nam, who worked for the Ministry of Tourism and Sport beforehand.
+The test was condemned by the United Nations, NATO, the other five members of the six-party talks, and many other countries worldwide.
+On October 11, 2011, South Korea appointed a new envoy to the six-party talks; Lim Sung-Nam, who worked for the Ministry of Tourism and Sport beforehand.

 On November 10, 2009, the Daecheong incident took place.
 On this date North and South Korean ships exchanged fire.
 The Southern vessel was almost unharmed while the North reportedly sustained heavy casualties.

 North Korean attacks in 2010

 Cheonan, a South Korean patrol vessel with 104 people aboard, sank after an unexplained explosion tore through its hull while conducting a normal mission in the vicinity of Baengnyeong Island at 9:22 p.m. on March 26, 2010.
 An investigation conducted by an international team of experts from South Korea, the United States, the United Kingdom, Canada, Australia and Sweden concluded that Cheonan was sunk by a torpedo launched by a North Korean Yeono class miniature submarine.
 This incident caused rising tension and antagonism between North and South Korea.

-On October 26, 2010, Red Cross officials of North Korea and South Korea hold meeting to discuss ways of further family reunions, but failed to reach agreement.
+On October 26, 2010, Red Cross officials of North Korea and South Korea held meetings to discuss ways of further family reunions, but failed to reach agreement.
 So did UNC and North Korea, failing to arrange higher-level meeting.

 On November 23, 2010, North Korea shelled South Korea's Yeonpyeong Island.
 Two South Korean soldiers were killed and a dozen injured after North Korea fired dozens of artillery shells onto a South Korean island setting more than 60 houses ablaze and sending civilians fleeing.
 These two incidents stood in the way of holding six-party talks during this period.